guides you to the best local dishes & drinks in

 When: Wed-Sun, 5pm-midnight

-May 2013 update: Alas, this once-signature APDC dish is no longer on the menu.
-But fear not; foie gras dishes abound here.
-Your other choices include a cured foie gras burger, tart (with boudin sausage or not), terrine, and poutine, as well as the famed “duck in a can,” for which balsamic-glazed duck breast, foie gras, and braised vegetables are dumped unceremoniously out of a can, and the pièce de résistance: the PDC farci au foie gras, or pied de cochon (pig’s foot) stuffed with foie gras.
-Off the starter menu, we also enjoyed the comparatively understated foie gras cromesquis ($3.50), crispy little deep-fried, breaded croquettes filled with molten liver.
+This signature APDC dish is not always on the menu.
+If it's not, don't worry: Foie gras dishes abound here.
+Your other choices may include a cured foie gras burger, tart (with boudin sausage or not), terrine, and poutine, as well as the famed “duck in a can,” for which balsamic-glazed duck breast, foie gras, and braised vegetables are dumped unceremoniously out of a can, and the pièce de résistance: the PDC farci au foie gras, or pied de cochon (pig’s foot) stuffed with foie gras.
+Off the starter menu, we also enjoyed the comparatively understated foie gras cromesquis, crispy little deep-fried, breaded croquettes filled with molten liver.

 Good to know: Chef Picard, who practices a seasonal, local, nose-to-tail cooking philosophy, has said he’s visited the foie gras farm he sources from on several occasions and believes the animals are treated well there.